Ayush6108/Digital-Nurture-Practice-Solutions-/Week 5 - 6376485/README.md

 # 🏦 Microservices Hands-On with Eureka Discovery & API Gateway

 This repository demonstrates how to build and run a **Spring Boot microservices architecture** using **Eureka Discovery Server** and **Spring Cloud API Gateway**.
-It includes multiple microservices, service registration, API routing, and a custom global filter for logging incoming requests.
+It includes multiple microservices, service registration, API routing, and a custom global filter for logging incoming requestes.

 ## 📌 Project Objective